PNNL-Comp-Mass-Spec/PPMErrorCharter/Readme.md

 `-O` or `-Output`
 * Path to the directory where plots should be created
-* By default, plots are created in the same directory as the input file (Default: "")
+* By default, plots are created in the same directory as the input file

+`-HP` or `-HistogramPlot`
+* Histogram plot file path to use; overrides use of -O

+`-MEP` or `-MassErrorPlot`
+* Mass error plot file path to use; overrides use of -O

 `-PPMBinSize` or `-Histogram`
 * PPM mass error histogram bin size (Default: 0.5, Min: 0.1, Max: 10)